DC Extended Universe: Black Adam (2022)

 Nearly 5,000 years after he was bestowed with the powers of the Egyptian gods and imprisoned, Black Adam is freed from his tomb, ready to unleash his form of justice on the modern world.

 In September 2014, after being considered to play Shazam and Lobo, Dwayne Johnson was cast as Black Adam, a central villain of DC's Shazam franchise.
 The character was intended to be introduced in Shazam!, but Johnson convinced the film's production studios to divide the narrative to focus on Black Adam's origin, with Black Adam and Shazam instead set to cross paths in a future film.
 Adam Sztykiel was hired as screenwriter.
 Jaume Collet-Serra was hired as director in June 2019, with Johnson, Beau Flynn, Hiram Garcia, and Dany Garcia attached as producers.
 By September 2020, Rory Haines and Sohrab Noshirvani had written a new draft of the script.
 Filming began in April 2021 and wrapped that July.
 Black Adam was released in the United States on October 21, 2022.

 The film features the Justice Society of America, consisting of Aldis Hodge as Hawkman, Noah Centineo as Atom Smasher, Quintessa Swindell as Cyclone, and Pierce Brosnan as Doctor Fate.
 Reprising their roles from previous DCEU media are Davis as Amanda Waller, Djimon Hounsou as the wizard Shazam, and Jennifer Holland as Emilia Harcourt, with Henry Cavill appearing as Kal-El / Clark Kent / Superman in a mid-credits scene.

 Shazam!
 Fury of the Gods (2023)

+Billy Batson and his foster siblings, who transform into superheroes by saying "Shazam!", are forced to get back into action and fight the Daughters of Atlas, who want to use a weapon that could destroy the world.

 A sequel to Shazam! entered development in April 2019, with Henry Gayden returning as writer.
-David F. Sandberg and Peter Safran were later confirmed to return as director and producer, respectively, and Chris Morgan was hired as an additional screenwriter.
+David F. Sandberg and Peter Safran returned as director and producer, respectively, and Chris Morgan was hired as an additional screenwriter.
 Zachary Levi reprises his role as the titular superhero, as most of the adult and child cast in the Shazam Family.
 At DC FanDome in August 2020, the film's title was announced as Shazam!
 Fury of the Gods.
 Filming began in May 2021 in Atlanta and concluded that August.
 Shazam!
-Fury of the Gods is scheduled to be released in the United States on March 17, 2023.
+Fury of the Gods was released in the United States on March 17, 2023.

 In January 2023, co-CEOs of DC Studios James Gunn and Peter Safran stated that Shazam!
 Fury of the Gods will lead right into the events of The Flash.